 A 1:1 stablecoin swap should be the simplest transaction in crypto.
 One dollar-pegged token in, one dollar-pegged token out, at par.
 On a single chain with deep liquidity, that expectation holds most of the time.
-But send stablecoins across chains and the meaning of "1:1" shifts from a liquidity question to a settlement guarantee that spans independent networks with separate finality rules, separate token contracts, and separate risk profiles.
-That distinction matters for anyone moving stablecoins at scale, and it is the gap most existing guides overlook.
+Send the same stablecoins across chains and the meaning of "1:1" shifts.
+The question is no longer whether a pool is deep enough.
+It is whether the conversion ever touches the issuer's mint and redeem rail, the only place a dollar of stablecoin is actually worth a dollar by contract.

 Stablecoin transaction volume exceeded $33 trillion in 2025, up 72 percent year over year.
-Combined circulating supply now sits above $300 billion.
-As more capital flows through these networks, the demand for guaranteed stablecoin conversion that works reliably across chains has moved from a niche concern to an infrastructure requirement.
-This article unpacks how single-chain 1:1 swaps actually work, why cross-chain swaps are a fundamentally harder problem, and what the solver-based intent architecture does to bridge the gap.
+Combined circulating supply now sits above $315 billion, with USDT at $187.2B and USDC at $75.6B leading the market.
+As more capital flows through these networks, the demand for guaranteed stablecoin conversion that holds across chains has moved from a niche concern to an infrastructure requirement.
+This article unpacks how single-chain 1:1 swaps work, why cross-chain swaps are a harder problem, and how primary-market access through solvers and issuer rails closes the gap.

-In practice, "1:1" is a promise about execution quality.
-The rate you see should be the rate you get.
-No slippage, no hidden spread, no price impact.
-That promise is easy to keep when the two tokens sit in the same liquidity pool on the same chain.
-It becomes significantly harder when the source and destination are separated by different consensus mechanisms, block times, and finality windows.
+In practice, "1:1" describes execution quality.
+The rate the user sees is the rate the user gets.
+That promise is straightforward when both tokens sit in the same pool on the same chain.
+It becomes harder once source and destination are separated by different consensus mechanisms, block times, and finality windows.
+The hardest version of the question is whether the par value comes from a pool balance or from a contractual claim on the issuer.

 Same-chain 1:1: a liquidity depth problem

 On a single blockchain, a fixed-rate stablecoin swap between two pegged tokens depends almost entirely on pool depth.
-Curve Finance popularized the StableSwap invariant specifically for this use case: a bonding curve that concentrates liquidity around the peg price, minimizing slippage for like-valued assets.
-When a Curve pool holds hundreds of millions in balanced reserves, even large swaps execute at or near 1:1.
+Curve Finance popularized the StableSwap invariant for this case: a bonding curve that concentrates liquidity around the peg price, minimizing slippage for like-valued assets.
+When a Curve pool holds hundreds of millions in balanced reserves, even large swaps execute at or near par.

 The risk on a single chain is straightforward.
-If a pool becomes imbalanced, perhaps because one stablecoin faces redemption pressure or a temporary depeg event, the bonding curve shifts and the swap rate drifts below par.
+If a pool becomes imbalanced because one stablecoin faces redemption pressure or a temporary depeg, the bonding curve shifts and the swap rate drifts below par.
 Curve's concentrated liquidity model mitigates this under normal conditions, but it does not eliminate it.
-The mechanism is reactive: it reflects current supply and demand in real time.
+The mechanism is reactive.
+It reflects current supply and demand in real time.

 Centralized exchanges handle the same problem differently.
-A platform like Coinbase or Binance can offer a USDC to USDT swap at 1:1 because it internalizes the spread within its own order book depth.
-The exchange absorbs minor pricing differences as a cost of business, often quoting zero-fee stablecoin pairs to attract trading volume.
-Revolut's recent move to offer fee-free 1:1 conversion for 65 million users follows the same logic: when you control both sides of the ledger, guaranteeing par is a business decision, not a technical challenge.
+A platform like Coinbase or Binance can offer a USDC to USDT swap at 1:1 by internalizing the spread within its own order book.
+The exchange absorbs minor pricing differences as a cost of business, often quoting zero-fee stablecoin pairs to attract volume.
+Revolut's move to offer fee-free 1:1 conversion for 65 million users follows the same logic.
+When one party controls both sides of the ledger, guaranteeing par is a business decision.

 The common denominator

 A cross-chain stablecoin swap looks similar on the surface.
-The user sends 1,000 USDC on Arbitrum and expects to receive 1,000 USDC (or 1,000 USDT) on Base.
-The amount should be the same.
-But the infrastructure required to keep that promise is fundamentally different from anything a single-chain DEX provides.
+The user sends 1,000 USDC on Arbitrum and expects to receive 1,000 USDC, or 1,000 USDT, on Base.
+The amount should match.
+The infrastructure required to keep that promise is fundamentally different from anything a single-chain DEX provides, because no shared pool exists across two independent ledgers.

 Three problems that do not exist on a single chain

 The first problem is routing.
 There is no shared liquidity pool spanning two independent blockchains.
-The tokens on the source and destination chains are separate smart contracts, each governed by its own validator.
-To move value between them, some system needs to lock assets on one side and release equivalent assets on the other, or coordinate a counterparty who holds inventory on both.
+The tokens on source and destination chains are separate smart contracts, each governed by its own validator set.
+To move value between them, some system must lock assets on one side and release equivalent assets on the other, or coordinate a counterparty who holds inventory on both.

 The second problem is pricing guarantees.
-On a single chain, the swap rate is determined and locked in a single transaction.
-Cross-chain, the user commits funds on the source chain before receiving anything on the destination chain.
+On a single chain, the rate is determined and locked in one transaction.
+Cross-chain, the user commits funds on the source chain before receiving anything on the destination.
 During that interval, conditions can change.
 Gas costs fluctuate.
-Liquidity on the destination shifts.
-Without an explicit guarantee, the user might receive less than expected or wait indefinitely.
+Destination liquidity shifts.
+Without an explicit guarantee, the user may receive less than expected or wait indefinitely.

 The third problem is settlement verification.
-A single-chain swap is self-proving: the blockchain's own state transition confirms the trade executed.
+A single-chain swap is self-proving.
+The blockchain's own state transition confirms the trade.
 Cross-chain, someone must verify that what happened on Chain A actually corresponds to what happened on Chain B. This requires messaging protocols, oracles, or cryptographic proofs that can attest to the state of a foreign chain.
-Each verification method introduces its own trust assumptions, latency profile, and failure modes.
+Each verification method carries its own trust assumptions, latency profile, and failure modes.

 The gap in existing approaches

 Traditional bridges addressed these problems with liquidity pools on both sides, connected by a messaging layer.
-The user deposits on the source chain, the bridge protocol verifies the deposit, then mints or releases tokens on the destination chain.
-The rate depends on pool balance at the time of release, not at the time of deposit.
-That timing gap means the user bears execution risk: the "1:1" promise is aspirational, not guaranteed.
+The user deposits on the source chain, the bridge protocol verifies the deposit, then mints or releases tokens on the destination.
+The rate depends on pool balance at release, not at deposit.
+That timing gap means the user bears execution risk.
+The "1:1" promise is aspirational, not guaranteed.

-Lock-and-mint bridges introduce a different form of risk.
+Lock-and-mint bridges introduce a different risk.
 The minted token on the destination chain is a synthetic, backed by locked collateral on the source chain.
-If the bridge is exploited, as has happened with several high-profile incidents, the synthetic loses its backing and the 1:1 peg breaks entirely.
+If the bridge is exploited, as has happened in several high-profile incidents, the synthetic loses its backing and the peg breaks entirely.
+Neither approach delivers a firm, pre-committed rate locked before funds leave the wallet and honored regardless of what happens between chains.

 The solver model in detail

-Here is how a no slippage stablecoin swap works in an intent-based system:
+A no slippage stablecoin swap in an intent-based system unfolds in four steps:

-1. Intent creation.
+Intent creation.
 The user specifies the desired outcome: send 10,000 USDC on Ethereum, receive 10,000 USDC on Optimism.
-The rate is locked at this stage.
+The rate locks at this stage.

-2. Escrow.
-The user's funds are locked in a smart contract vault on the source chain.
-The solver cannot access these funds until fulfillment is proven.
+Escrow.
+The user's funds lock in a smart contract vault on the source chain.
+The solver cannot touch them until fulfillment is proven.

-3. Fulfillment.
-A solver, who already holds USDC inventory on Optimism, delivers the 10,000 USDC to the user's destination address from their own balance.
+Fulfillment.
+A solver who already holds USDC inventory on Optimism delivers the 10,000 USDC to the user's destination address from their own balance.
 The user receives funds within seconds.

-4. Proof and reimbursement.
-A proving system verifies that the solver completed the delivery correctly on the destination chain.
+Proof and reimbursement.
+A proving system verifies that the solver completed delivery correctly.
 Once verified, the escrow releases the user's original 10,000 USDC on Ethereum to reimburse the solver.

 The critical insight is that the solver fronts capital on the destination chain before being repaid on the source chain.
 This inversion is what makes the guaranteed rate possible.
 The user's rate is locked at intent creation.
-The solver bears the settlement risk, not the user.
+The solver bears the settlement risk.

 Why this is not just a faster bridge

 A guaranteed stablecoin 1:1 conversion is only as reliable as the proof that the solver actually delivered.
-Settlement verification is where the complexity of cross-chain 1:1 concentrates, and where different systems make different tradeoffs between speed, cost, and security.
+Settlement verification is where the complexity of cross-chain 1:1 concentrates.
+Different proving systems make different tradeoffs between speed, cost, and security, and modular systems let each transfer pick the path that matches its risk profile.

 Proving methods

-• Native storage proofs use the destination chain's own state root to cryptographically prove that a transaction occurred.
-This carries the strongest trust assumptions since it relies on the chain's own consensus, but it can require waiting for full finality, sometimes hours or days.
+Native storage proofs use the destination chain's own state root to cryptographically prove that a transaction occurred.
+This carries the strongest trust assumptions since it relies on chain consensus, but it can require waiting for full finality, sometimes hours.

-• Optimistic verification assumes the solver acted honestly and allows a challenge period, often 60 to 90 minutes, during which anyone can dispute a fraudulent claim.
-If no challenge appears, the proof is accepted.
+Optimistic verification assumes the solver acted honestly and allows a challenge period, often 60 to 90 minutes, during which anyone can dispute a fraudulent claim.
 Across Protocol uses this approach with a 90-minute window.

 Modularity as resilience